Lake of the Ozarks: Hurricane Deck Bridge

 The Hurricane Deck Bridge is a delta-frame bridge located in the west side of Lake of the Ozarks.
 Stretching over 2,280.3 ft long and 28.0 ft wide, the bridge was established to connect Laurie with Camdenton.
 The bridge was originally constructed in 1934 as a truss-arch bridge, but this bridge was replaced in 2013.
 The first bridge's structure was similar to the structure of the I-35W Mississippi River bridge, which had collapsed six years before the bridge was destroyed.
 After the replacement opened in 2013, the original bridge was destroyed.

-Grand Glaize Bridge
+Police Officer Phylicia Carson Memorial Bridge

-Originally built in 1930, the Grand Glaize Bridge crosses the Grand Glaize Arm of the lake in Osage Beach.
+Formerly known as the Grand Glaize Bridge, the Police Officer Phylicia Carson Memorial Bridge was initially built in 1930.
+The bridge crosses the Grand Glaize Arm of the lake in Osage Beach.
 It carries U.S. Route 54 and connects Osage Beach to Camdenton.
 Originally, one girder bridge carried both directions of traffic; a second girder bridge was constructed in 1984, enabling traffic to pass over the lake in both directions using separate bridges.
 It has undergone a significant number of improvements since its original construction, and now supports three lanes of traffic in both directions.

+The bridge was named "Police Officer Phylicia Carson Memorial Bridge" in August 2025 to honor an Osage Beach police officer who lost her life during a high speed pursuit in August 2024.